alonsobsd/bhyvemgr/README.md

 ### Dnsmasq

-Dnsmasq is used for bring DHCP, Router Advertisements and DNS features to our virtual machine network environment. bhyvemgr will add a entry to dnsmasq config (ipv4 address, ipv6 address, mac and vm name) when a virtual machine is created.
+Dnsmasq is used for bring DHCP, Router Advertisements and DNS features to our virtual machine network environment. bhyvemgr will add *dhcp-host* and *host-record* entries to dnsmasq configuration (IPv4 address, IPv6 address resolution, MAC and VM name) when a virtual machine is created.

 Create some dnsmasq directories for store virtual machine config files.
 In this sample, I am using **acm** like my bhyvemgr user